Download the 2017 Thunder Ridge Program Guide

-The Utah National Parks Council is pleased to announce we are implementing a new “Adventure Track” system of extraordinary learning and outdoor experiences at Thunder Ridge, TIFIE, and Scofield-Frandsen Scout camps for 2015.
+The Utah National Parks Council is pleased to announce we are implementing a new “Adventure Track” system of extraordinary learning and outdoor experiences at Thunder Ridge, TIFIE, and Scofield-Frandsen Scout camps.

 The intent is to allow our youth to combine adventure with learning* to have exciting and challenging learning experiences that will leave a positive, and extraordinary, imprint they can carry with them throughout their lives.
 We want to light a fire in their hearts, which will motivate them to come back year after year for more great experiences as they continue to grow and mature; and to bring others along with them.